-It's National FFA Week and we're celebrating by taking a look back with a couple of our Hired Hand Ambassadors that participated in their local FFA's in Texas and Oklahoma.
-Brittney Klein and Becca Vizza took some time to share with you a few of their favorite memories from their FFA experiences and what it taught them that still impacts their day-to-day lives now.
+It's National FFA Week and we're celebrating by taking a look back with a couple of our Hired Hand employees that participated in their local FFA's in Texas and Iowa.
+Brittney Klein and Molly Clubb took some time to share a few of their favorite memories from their FFA experiences and what it taught them that still impacts their day-to-day lives now.

 Why did you join Future Farmers of America?

 Brittney: When I was 8 years old my parents signed me up for our local 4-H group.
 I showed pigs for years, competed in many contests including clothing and textiles, food show and livestock judging.
 When I got to high school I joined FFA because I thought that was the next step.
 I also played competitive sports but nothing ever felt as good as winning state and going to nationals for a judging contest or winning a speaking contest at the Houston Livestock Show and Rodeo.
 I accomplished goals I didn’t even know I had.
 I joined FFA because I thought I would be able to do a few more contests but it was so much more than that.
 I became a part of an organization that changed my life, paid for my college, and I got to do it with some of my best friends!

 Molly: The ag teacher at our high school was a great advocate of FFA.
 He knew I was active in showing Texas Longhorns but that they weren't allowed in 4-H or other organizations.
 He encouraged me to give FFA a try to learn more about agriculture outside of Longhorns.

 Molly Clubb with her FFA Williamsburg Chapter in high school.